+When unassigned fund balance is used, it is for one-time, non-recurring expenses.
 We intend to apply the fund balance in ways that will reduce future annual operating costs for periods up to 20 years.
 For example, using fund balance instead of bonds for a capital project already in the plan translates to annual cost savings in debt service of \$750,000 for every \$10 million applied.
 Similar returns can be achieved by applying fund balance to pay down the accrued liability for unfunded retiree health benefits.

-In May 2015, as a part of the approval of the FY2016 budget, the Board approved a plan to use fund balance, as follows:
+In May 2016, as a part of the approval of the FY2017 budget, the Board approved not to use unassigned fund balance to increase reserves percent to revenue above 15% per fund balance policy.